multimodallearning/stroke-prediction/README.md

 The `--fold` is an arbitrary but fixed list of indices between 0 and 28 to specify a fold out of the 29 dataset subjects, from which a fraction specified by `--validsetsize` will be used as validation data (e.g. for 0.275 and the above fold it means that 17 training and 6 validation cases are used by the Learner).

 Always specify a `--outbasepath` to where files are being saved.
-This includes the `*.model` files when a new validation minimum has been achieved, and `*.png` files that plot the losses, metrics and visuale some samples during the training run:
+This includes the `*.model` file once a new validation minimum has been reached, and `*.png` files that plot the losses, metrics and visualize some samples during the training run:

 ![](sample_output.png)